-Petronas Floating Liquefied Natural Gas-2 (PFLNG-2) Project involves the installation of a new FLNG facility at the deepwater Rotan Gas field located in Block H within the South China Sea, offshore Sabah.
-The final investment decision (FID) for the project was made in February 2014.
+Petronas PFLNG DUA project, previously known as Petronas Floating Liquefied Natural Gas-2 (PFLNG-2), involves the installation of a new FLNG facility at the deepwater Rotan gas field, located in Block H within the South China Sea, approximately 140km offshore Kota Kinabalu, in Sabah, Malaysia.

 Petronas will be the operator of the PFLNG-2 vessel.
-Its PFLNG-1 vessel began operations at the Kanowit gas field in May 2017.
+Its PFLNG-1 (PFLNG SATU) vessel began operations at the Kanowit gas field in May 2017.
 It was developed as part of the Kumang Cluster Development Phase 1.
+The vessel was officially named PFLNG DUA in November 2019.
+The vessel started its journey from Geoje Island, South Korea, to the Rotan gas field in February 2020 and completed its maiden voyage of 1,840nm in March 2020.
+The first production from the field is expected by the end of 2020.

 Rotan field discovery and reserves